AQNclasses/notes305wi/dyn_prog.md

 How many additions?
 Let's try it!

-Now that we have very cleverly figured out how to compute Fibonacci numbers in linear time, we can write an algorithm to explicitly fill up our memo-ization array in order, instead of computing with our cached values recursively on the stack.
+Now that we have very cleverly figured out how to compute Fibonacci numbers in linear time, we can write an algorithm to explicitly fill up a memo-ization array in order, instead of computing with our cached values recursively on the stack.

 ```python